jfcherng-sublime/ST-TypeShort/messages/update_message.md

 Preferences » Package Settings » TypeShort » Changelog

-## 1.4.2
+## 1.4.3

-- Use a new side-by-side window to edit settings.
+- [Fix] Replacement does not work in a new view of a file again.